silnrsi/graide/README.md

 # GRAIDE: GRAphite Integrated Development Environment

-Graide is an integrated development envrionment that can be used to develop fonts with Graphite features.
+Graide is an integrated development environment that can be used to develop fonts with Graphite features.
 [Graphite](http://graphite.sil.org) is a "smart font" system developed specifically to handle the complexities of lesser-known